 I'm Jack Ganssle (bio) and I'm on a mission to help developers produce better products faster.
 My weekly column on embedded.com, seminars and the 1200+ articles on this site all show better ways to build embedded products, while maximizing the fun of engineering hardware and firmware.

 Free Newsletter - The Embedded MuseFree twice-a-month embedded systems newsletter, now in its 18th year.
 No hype, just down to earth hints, tricks and ideas about better ways to build embedded systems - both hardware and firmware.
-The latest issue (#298, February 1, 2016) with more info about preserving old development systems and quadrature debouncing.
+The latest issue (#305, May 16, 2016) with some great firmware tips, more on Apollo's software, and thoughts on maintainable software.
 Check out the back issues.

 Expert WitnessFrom time to time I work as an expert witness, often on IP/patent issues and lately on quite a few personal transporter (think hoverboards) cases.
 This is a fascinating area, as one gets to dive deeply into the technology of some very cool products.
 Find more information here.

 Want to reduce bugs?
 Meet deadlines?
 Bring Jack into your facility for the one-day Better Firmware Faster seminar.
 Over 5000 of your colleagues on six continents are now better developers as a result of this course.
 You'll learn how to estimate a schedule accurately, reduce bugs by an order of magnitude, manage reuse, build predictable real-time code, better ways to deal with uniquely embedded problems like reentrancy, heaps, stacks and hardware drivers, and much more.
 It's fast-paced, packed with information you can use today, and a lot of fun.